lukahartwig/jazz/packages/cojson-storage-rn-sqlite/README.md

 # CoJSON Storage SQLite for React Native

 This package provides the core SQLite implementation for CoJSON / Jazz (see [jazz.tools](https://jazz.tools)) in React Native applications.
-It serves as the foundation for specific SQLite adapters like `cojson-storage-rn-expo-sqlite-adapter` and `cojson-storage-rn-op-sqlite-adapter`.
+It serves as the foundation for specific SQLite adapters like `jazz-react-native` (uses to op-sqlite) and `jazz-expo` (uses expo-sqlite).

 ## Overview